nathansebhastian/ts-react/README.md

+This repository contains the code for TypeScript and React integration.

+It's a part of the _Beginning TypeScript_ book by Nathan Sebhastian

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.